-- 1. Council is required to adjust the total amount collected from the 'uniform annual general charge' portion of the general rate to be within the 30% rule.5 If the sum of the activities to be funded from the uniform annual general charge is more than the 30% cap, Council will adjust the rate down to the cap and the balance will be funded from the general rate. - 2.
+- 1. Council is required to adjust the total amount collected from the 'uniform annual general charge' portion of the general rate to be within the 30% rule.
+If the sum of the activities to be funded from the uniform annual general charge is more than the 30% cap, Council will adjust the rate down to the cap and the balance will be funded from the general rate. - 2.
 Council may use accounting provisions and reserve funds to spread the costs of activities over multiple years for the purpose of smoothing the cost to users and ratepayers. - 3.
 Council may waive or discount fees and charges where it considers it appropriate to do so.
-Some matters Council may consider when deciding whether it is appropriate to waive fees are: - a. for social reasons, - b. for the promotion of events and facilities - c. for commercial reasons - d. due to poor or interrupted service provision - e. to minimise risk.
+Some matters Council may consider when deciding whether it is appropriate to waive fees are: - a. for social reasons, - b. for the promotion of events and facilities - c. for commercial reasons

-5 Local Government Rating Act 2002 - s.21
+&lt;sup>5 Local Government Rating Act 2002 - s.21